Brown2Fox/windows-desktop-switcher/README.md

+# Windows Desktop Switcher
+An AutoHotKey script for Windows that lets a user manage (switch, create, delete, review) a virtual desktops with one hand.
+This script creates 'better' hotkeys for switching virtual desktops in windows 10.

 ### Quick note
-I wrote this as a quick evening script to solve my problem.
-If you're looking for something more robust & need more than this script can give you, check out: https://github.com/sdias/win-10-virtual-desktop-enhancer
+If you're looking for something more robust & need more than this script, check out: https://github.com/sdias/win-10-virtual-desktop-enhancer

-# windows-desktop-switcher
+# NOTE
-An AutoHotKey script for Windows that lets a user change virtual desktops by pressing CapsLock + &lt;num>.
-It also allows for creation/deletion of desktops by hotkey (see below).

-## Overview
-This script creates 'better' hotkeys for switching virtual desktops in windows 10.
-I built this to better mirror the mapping I use on linux (with dwm), and it's always annoyed me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).

-Note that this only overrides CapsLock for the key combinations below.
-Otherwise, CapsLock will function normally.
+Note that this overrides CapsLock for the key combinations below.
+CapsLock will be disabled.

 ## Installation
 Install AutoHotKey, then run the desktop_switcher.ahk script (open with AutoHotKey if prompted).
 I would recommend putting it in your startup folder and it'll be invoked on login.

+If you don't want install AutoHotKey, you can run executable [file](https://github.com/Brown2Fox/windows-desktop-switcher/releases) directly.
+You can also put it in startup folder for automatically starting.

 ## Hotkeys
-        <CapsLock> + <Num>      - Switches to virtual desktop "num".
+        <CapsLock> + <Num>      - Switches to virtual desktop "num"
         <CapsLock> + C          - Create a new virtual desktop
         <CapsLock> + D          - Delete the current virtual desktop
         <CapsLock> + A or P     - Switch to virtual desktop on left
         <CapsLock> + S or N     - Switch to virtual desktop on right
+        <CapsLock> + <Tab>      - Shows up desktops overview

 To change the key mappings, modify the bottom of the script and reload.
 Be sure to read about the [symbols AutoHotKey uses](https://autohotkey.com/docs/Hotkeys.htm) for key mapping.

-## Other
-To see debug messages, download [SysInternals DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview).

-Disclaimer: I've only tried this on my machine, and on Windows 10.
-Use at your own risk.